borea17/efficient_rl/README.md

 #### Experimental Setup

-The experimental setup is described on p.31 of Diuks Dissertation or p.7 of the paper.
+The experimental setup is described on p.31 of Diuk's Dissertation or p.7 of the paper.
 It consists of testing against six probe states and reporting the number of steps the agent had to take until the optimal policy for these 6 start states was reached.
 Since there is some randomness in the